moise-mulungu/mixed-react-projects/project-info/teamdm/tech/ai/ai-vocabulary.md

 ## AI chat
 An AI chat, also known as a chatbot, is a computer program that uses artificial intelligence techniques to interact with users through textual or auditory means.
 It is designed to simulate human conversation and provide automated responses to user queries.
+* EX asking AI to review or refine code by writing text in a chat window.
+EX GitHub Copilot provides a chat window in addition to suggesting code completions.

 ## AI assisted coding
 AI-assisted coding refers to using artificial intelligence to aid software developers in writing, reviewing, and, hopefully, improving their code.
 Large language models (LLMs) are at the heart of AI coding.
+* EX suggested code completions